juju/docs/src/en/juju-backups.md

 credentials) it is usually best to simply back up the entire Juju directory (`~/.juju`).

-!!!
-Note:
-    On Windows systems, the Juju directory is in a different place (usually `C:\Users\<username>\AppData\Roaming\Juju`.
-Also, although
-    `tar` is available for Windows, you may prefer to use a more Windows-centric backup application.

 ### Backup ~/.juju

 As the Juju directory is simply just another directory on your filesystem, you